Ben Lammers: Professional career

 Lammers attended the minicamp with the Charlotte Hornets but was cut prior to Summer League play.
 On August 22, 2018, Lammers signed with RETAbet Bilbao Basket of the LEB Oro.
 In his first season in Spain, Lammers averaged 10.1 points, 6.6 rebounds and 2.1 blocks per game in LEB Oro, helping team to a second place finish and promotion to Liga ACB.
-Lammers averaged 7.8 points, 4.8 rebounds and 1.9 blocks per game during the 2019-20 season in Liga ACB.
-He signed a three-year deal with Alba Berlin on July 10, 2020.
+Lammers averaged 7.8 points, 4.8 rebounds and 1.9 blocks per game during the 2019–20 season in Liga ACB.

+On July 10, 2020, Lammers signed a three-year deal with German club Alba Berlin, where he spent three seasons.

+On August 1, 2023, Lammers signed a one-year deal with EuroCup champions CB Gran Canaria of the Spanish Liga ACB.

+On July 3, 2024, he signed with MoraBanc Andorra of the Spanish Liga ACB.
+On October 28, 2024, Lammers received a Hoops Agents Player of the Week award for Round 5 as he had 15 points and 9 rebounds for his team's win.